Guide to emailing members

 - Get the necessary approvals for the email

-- Send the email to translation
+- Send the email for translation

 - Program the email in our email system and send it to members